versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DirectTransport.md

 #### directTransport.connect()
 {: #directTransport-connect .code}

 It's a no-op.
-There is no need to call this method on direct transports (since they are always connected).
+There is no need to call this method on direct transports (they are always connected).

 > `@async`
 >